Ivan Bukin

 Ivan Andreyevich Bukin (Иван Андреевич Букин; born 16 September 1993) is a Russian ice dancer.
-With his skating partner, Alexandra Stepanova, he is a five-time European medalist (silver in 2019 and 2022, bronze in 2015, 2018 and 2020), the 2018 Grand Prix of Helsinki champion, the 2018 Rostelecom Cup champion, and a four-time Russian national champion (2021, 2022, 2024, 2025).
+With his skating partner, Alexandra Stepanova, he is a five-time European medalist (silver in 2019 and 2022, bronze in 2015, 2018 and 2020), the 2018 Grand Prix of Helsinki champion, the 2018 Rostelecom Cup champion, and a fifth-time Russian national champion (2021, 2022, 2024, 2025, 2026).
 In total, they have won eleven medals on the Grand Prix series and three Finlandia Trophy titles.

 Earlier in their career, Stepanova/Bukin won the 2013 World Junior Championships, 2012–13 JGP Final, and 2014 Russian Junior Championships.

 Personal life

 Ivan Bukin was born on 16 September 1993 in Moscow, Russia.
 He is the son of 1988 Olympic ice dancing champion Andrei Bukin.
 His mother, Elena Vasiuk, is also a former ice dancer.
 In 2010, he began studying at Moscow's Institute of Physical Culture.

 Career

 Early years

 Bukin began learning to skate in 1998.
 He started out in single skating but was asked to switch to ice dancing.
 He initially disliked skating but over time grew to love dance.
 He skated briefly with Elena Ilinykh.
 Bukin was partnered with Stepanova in 2006 by coaches Irina Zhuk and Alexander Svinin and trains in Moscow.